 Don’t store combustible items in store cupboards as it is a fire hazard.
 We may ask to check your storage cupboard for combustible material.
 Please help us out by letting us have a look – we are only checking to keep you safe.

 If you store large amounts of combustible materials within your home, you may put yourself at greater risk of serious injury should a fire break out.
 This will provide fuel for the fire, resulting in rapid fire growth which will not only produce toxic smoke that makes it difficult to breath, it may also cut off your means of escape route and trap you inside the property.
 If the council considers that storage of combustible materials presents an unacceptable risk to the tenant or neighbouring properties, action will be taken under conditions of tenancy.

-If you need advice about storage, please contact your Area Housing Office
+If you need advice about storage, please contact Housing Services

 Mobility scooters should not be charged in communal areas.
-If you have a mobility scooter, please contact your Area Housing Office
+If you have a mobility scooter, please contact Housing Services.

 Home fire safety visits

 The London Fire Brigade offer a free Home Fire Safety Visit service, which involves them visiting your home to make an assessment of fire risk and providing advice to make it safe.